Gastritis Treatment in Daly City, CA

 Chemical Irritation

-Regular use of aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve) weakens the stomach's protective barrier.
-Even low-dose aspirin for heart health can cause gastritis over time.
+Regular use of medications such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve) weakens the stomach's protective barrier.
+Even low-dose aspirin taken regularly may contribute to gastritis over time.

 Alcohol & Lifestyle Factors